zhangxiaoxuan1/intel_image_grabber/readme.md

 # Requirements

-You should have openCV and librealsense installed on your system.
+OpenCV and librealsense should be installed in your system.

 # Instructions for building & running